kordusas/npp_mcnp_plugin/README.md

   - transformation parameters are missing
   - cell entries(surface or #cell) are not integers
   - cell surface entries exist

-## Usage

-After installation, the plugin can be accessed via the `plugins -> PythonScript -> scripts` menu in Notepad++.

-One can set up the shortcuts to the script following the advise in the discussion: <https://community.notepad-plus-plus.org/topic/14703/run-python-script-pythonscript-plugin-with-a-shortcut/3>

 ## Examples